AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Array_Util;

 Everything is still proved.
-In fact, GNATprove internally generates the frame condition for the loop, so it's sufficient here to state that ``A`` before the loop index contains the maximum values between the arguments of ``Max_Array``.
+GNATprove internally generates the frame condition for the loop, so it's sufficient here to state that ``A`` before the loop index contains the maximum values of the arguments of ``Max_Array``.